Skip to main content

 Current Fellows

-The Center awarded fellowships to 3 Johns Hopkins University students for the 2023-2024 academic year from the Bloomberg School’s Department of Environmental Health and Engineering.
+The Center awarded fellowships to three Johns Hopkins University students from the Bloomberg School’s Department of Environmental Health and Engineering for the 2024-2025 academic year.
+Currently, we have six fellows, including those from the 2023-2024 cohort.

 For more information, please contact Philip McNab.